KDAB/KDAlgorithms/README.md

 In this document you will find lots of examples.
 More, however, may be found in the unit tests.

+Qt
+--
+kdalgorihms supports all of Qt's containers, with the exception that with Qt5 QSet isn't supported.

 Algorithms
 ==========